Multiparty equality in the local broadcast model: Total vertex covers and a new protocol

 \subsection{The new protocol}

 Recall that a \emph{total vertex cover} in a graph $G$ is a vertex subset that is both a total dominating set and a vertex cover.
 The minimum size of such a set is denoted by $\tvc(G)$.
+See Figures \ref{fig:grid} and \ref{fig:grid2} for illustrations of total vertex covers in grids.
 In this section we prove Theorem~\ref{thm:tvc}, restated below as Theorem~\ref{thm:tvc2}.

 \begin{theorem} Let $G$ be a 2-connected graph $G$ and $k$ be an integer.
 Then there is a protocol $\Pi_2$ for equality in $G$ of total cost $\cost_{\Pi_2}(G,k)\le (k/2 +o(k)) \cdot \tvc(G)$, and thus $\opt(G)\le \cost_{\Pi_2}(G) \le \tfrac12\, \tvc(G)$. \end{theorem}